 In the award-winning book Accelerate, the authors argue that Lead Time and MTTR are two of the top four key metrics for measuring high-performing engineering organizations.
 Effective configuration management has the potential to significantly improve these vital performance metrics, and as such, if your engineering organization is looking to improve its overall health, this is an essential area to invest in.

 We’d love to hear your thoughts on this topic — what approaches have been successful for you and your team?
-Leave your thoughts in the comments below, or click here to learn more about how CloudTruth can help your company manage key configurations.
+Leave your thoughts in the comments below, or visit us at our website to learn more about how CloudTruth and how we can help your company manage key configurations.